 It might sound super cheesy to say but travel-writing, blogging and content creation still gives me the same excitement it did when I first started in 2016.
-By no means would I ever call myself the expert in travel blogging, as I learn new things constantly and have only just fully explored WordPress’ new block editor haha, however I’ve definitely gathered experience as I’ve been writing for 5 years.
+By no means would I ever call myself the expert in travel blogging, but I have been doing this for 5 years.
 Solo-travelling?
 7 years.
 I really wanted to write this post because I’ve spoken to a few travel accounts on Pinterest and Instagram who’ve mentioned they wanted to start a blog so it got me thinking!
 What would I tell someone who was starting out today?
 Here are the things I’ve learnt about travel & lifestyle blogging over the years…

 There’s always room for new bloggers, yes even in 2021

 Let this be your sign to start if blogging is something you’ve been thinking about.
 Of course, you’ll probably stumble across bloggers who seem like a copy-and-paste version of each other but in my time, I’ve seen many new writers push boundaries, trial new content and put unique stamps on topics.
 You’ll never be ‘just another blogger’ if you’ve got your own spin.
 Sure, there are some things most bloggers will do as a standard but there really is no universal approach to blogging, as everyone’s personality is different, which applies to both writer and reader.
 If you want to read more about some tips for blogging in 2021, you’ll like this article: Becoming a Travel Blogger in 2021?